Documentation, Reference Materials and Tutorials for WPForms

 In the page editor, click the Add Form button just above the text editor.
 Now you’ll be asked to select a form.
 Select the form you just created and click the Add Form button.

-We hope this guide helped you to set up custom meta fields.
+That’s it!
+We hope this guide helped you to set up custom user meta fields.

-If you’d like visitors to be able to contribute content to your site without registering, you can also see our guide on how to install and use the Post Submissions addon.
+Next, would you like your site visitors to contribute content to your site without registering?
+Then, be sure to check out our guide on how to install and use the Post Submissions addon.